-Based on the manga of the same name by Yana Toboso, Kuroshitsuji live action is set in the year 2020 in an unnamed Eastern nation.
-Mizushima Hiro comes back from his retirement to play the role of Sebastian Michaelis.
-Replacing Ciel Phantomhive from the anime, Ayame Goriki plays Earl Kiyohara Genpu (Genpō Shiori), the Queen’s Watchdog.
+Based on the manga of the same name by Yana Toboso, Kuroshitsuji live-action stars Mizushima Hiro who comes out of retirement to play the role of Sebastian Michaelis alongside Ayame Goriki who plays Ciel Phantomhive’s descendant Earl Kiyohara Genpu (Genpō Shiori).

 Before the movie was released, people have been complaining about how Mizushima Hiro does not look like Sebastian Michaelis at all.
-And I was also one of those who disapproved of Sebastian’s new unkept, unflattering hairstyle but after a while,I realized it’s okay since he’s one of my favorite actors and at the end of the day, his performance will matter more than his appearance.
+I was also one of those who disapproved of Sebastian’s new unkempt and unflattering hairstyle but after a while,I realized it’s okay since he’s one of my favorite actors and at the end of the day, his performance will matter more than his appearance.

 Nanba Senpai didn’t have the most sophisticated hairstyle either but that didn’t stop him from giving a cute and convincing portrayal of the playboy dorm leader in the 2007 gender-bender drama Hanazakari no Kimitachi e: Ikemen Paradise.
-Regardless of hairstyle, he’d be just fine pulling off an obnoxious, good-looking demon.
-He’s also got some butler know-hows thanks to Mei chan no Shitsuji.
+Regardless of hairstyle, he’d be just fine pulling off the role of an obnoxious, good-looking demon.
+He’s also got some butler know-hows thanks to the 2009 Best Drama Mei chan no Shitsuji.
 And as expected, Mizushima Hiro proved his naysayers wrong.
 He is simply one hell of a butler.
 He is, in fact, the saving grace of the movie.
 (I wouldn’t have sat through it if weren’t for him.)

-Being a Phantomhive descendant, Shiori inevitably inherited some of Ciel’s characteristics: cold, revenge-driven, tough.
-However, Gouriki Ayame couldn’t effectively convey the bitterness and rage of her character.
-Somehow her actions end up being stiff and robotic; her facial expressions are too contrived and quite repetitive.
-Her confrontation with that ‘cardboard cutout of a villain’ wouldn’t have come off as cheesy if she were able to express her pain and move me to tears.
-That scene totally looked like a clichéd soap opera.
+With the Phantomhive blood running through her veins, Shiori inevitably inherited some of Ciel’s characteristics: cold, revenge-driven, tough.
+However, Gouriki Ayame falls short when it comes to conveying the bitterness and rage of her character.
+Somehow her actions end up being stiff and robotic while her facial expressions are too contrived and quite repetitive.
+Her confrontation with that ‘cardboard cutout of a villain’ turns out like a cheesy soap opera cliché due to her failure to move me to tears.